 - With the engine at normal operating temperature, locate the oil pan quick drain hose and thread the hose through the boat's drain plug hole.
 (Figure 11-21).
 Remove the cap from the end of the quick-drain hose and insert the discharge hose into a suitable container.
 Allow the oil from the engine to drain until the crankcase is empty.
 Reinstall the cap onto the quick-drain hose and pull the hose back through the drain and secure the hose at the engine. - Remove the oil filter by turning it counterclockwise, using an oil filter wrench if necessary.
 Discard the old filter and sealing ring. - 3.
 Coat the sealing ring, on the new filter, with a light coating of clean engine oil.
 Install the oil filter securely by hand.
 DO NOT overtighten. - 4.
 Fill the engine with the recommended oil and quantity, through the oil fill location on the valve cover (Figure 11-22).
-See OIL REQUIREMENTS page 29 and ENGINE FLUID CAPACITIES page 55, respectively.
-If you are unsure of the correct amount of oil to use during a service interval, perform the following procedure: - (1) Drain the oil and change the oil filter.
+See OIL REQUIREMENTS page 28 and ENGINE FLUID CAPACITIES page 54, respectively.